What is a community cat?

 Please visit Alley Cat Allies’ webpage for instructions on how to safely trap community cats for TNR: www.alleycat.org/tnr.
 They also offer monthly webinars about Trap-Neuter-Return, and past webinars can be viewed at any time: www.alleycat.org/webinar.

 What is HSWC doing about the overpopulation of community cats?

 Within the last several years, HSWC has committed to growing our TNR program with great success.
 In late 2019, we strategically planned to ramp up our efforts even more with a stretch goal to TNR 600 community cats in 2020.
-We achieved our goal and, based on feline reproductive models, those surgeries will prevent the unwanted birth of approximately 2,480 kittens this year alone.
+We achieved our goal and in 2021, soared beyond that by TNR'ing 945 cats!
+Based on feline reproductive models, those surgeries will prevent the unwanted birth of approximately 2,480 kittens this year alone.
 Consequently, there will be fewer unsocial and unwanted cats entering the Humane Society and fewer animals euthanized.

 2018: 109 TNR’s